-CMA CGM is the third-largest global container shipping company, with an 8.8% market share, according to AXS Alphaliner.
-This puts it considerably behind second-placed MSC with its 13.5% market share, but significantly ahead of fourth-place Evergreen, on 5.1%.
+CMA CGM is the third-largest global container shipping company, with an 8.9% market share, according to AXS Alphaliner.
+This puts it considerably behind second-placed MSC with its 13.2% market share, but significantly ahead of fourth-place Evergreen, on 5.1%.

 CMA CGM managed to ride out the 2009 downturn, despite a period where it looked likely that the French government would be required to bail it out.
 The shipping line was determined to remain a family concern.
 It found an investor in Yildirim Group, which agreed to invest USD500mn and take a 20% stake in the shipping line.
 This has since been increased to 24%, but left the Saadé family in charge, with a majority of both shares and voting rights.
-However, Yildirim is making its presence felt, blocking a planned new build strategy.
-Yildirim is seeking to increase its stake in CMA CGM from 24% to 30%.
+Yildirim was seeking to increase its stake in CMA CGM from 24% to